 The cluster can be managed remotely through luci, a web based GUI for managing RHCS.
-All cluster-related configurations can be performed through the GUI.
+All cluster-related configurations can be performed through the luci GUI.
 Services can be disabled or restarted through the GUI for performing maintenance tasks.
 The cluster manager can be installed on a separate machine from the Resource Manager.
 A single luci instance can be used to manage multiple clusters.
-For example, a single luci server could be used to manager, Service Impact, and Analytics.
+For example, a single luci server could be used to manage separate clusters for Resource Manager, Service Impact, and Analytics.